-invites administrations

-to contribute to the sharing studies between the radiolocation service and incumbent services in portions of the 3 to 50 MHz band identified as suitable for high-frequency oceanographic radar operations,

-invites ITU-R

-to complete the necessary studies, as a matter of urgency, taking into account the present use of the allocated band, with a view to presenting, at the appropriate time, the technical information likely to be required as a basis for the work of WRC-11,

-instructs the Secretary-General

-to bring this Resolution to the attention of the International Maritime Organization (IMO), World Meteorological Organization (WMO) and other international and regional organizations concerned.

 Reasons: CEPT supports new primary allocations for the radiolocation service in portions of the 3 to 50 MHz band identified as suitable for oceanographic radar operations.
 CEPT also supports technical and regulatory conditions to protect other services in these frequency bands.

 [NOTE: CPG PTC decided to continue its work based on Option 1 of the draft ECP as presented in CPG-6 (Berlin).
 The complete text of Option 2 is therefore proposed to be deleted.]